jedlimlx/Quantum-Hydrodynamics/docs/quiz.md

 === "Orbits"

-    Walking droplets and electrons both have discrete orbital radii, but the reasons are very different, what is the difference?
-(By Ziming)
+    Walking droplets and electrons both have discrete orbital radii, but the reasons are very different, what is the difference?(By Ziming)<br> <br>

-    A. Electrons are much smaller than walking droplets.
+    A. Electrons are much smaller than walking droplets.<br>
-    B. Electrons have to be treated as quantum, while the motion of droplets are in the classical regime.
+    B. Electrons have to be treated as quantum, while the motion of droplets are in the classical regime.<br>
-    C. Electrons occupying discrete orbital radii is a property of the electron itself, while the droplets occupy discrete oribtal radii because the force between droplets is only atractive for certain distances.
+    C. Electrons occupying discrete orbital radii is a property of the electron itself, while the droplets occupy discrete oribtal radii because the force between droplets is only atractive for certain distances.<br>
-    D. All of the above.
+    D. All of the above.<br> <br>

 === "Solution"

     The answer is **D**

     A causes B, which causes C. Thus, all are true.